 So the next time you hear someone say SEO copywriting isn’t worth paying for or it isn’t a skill worth having, send them this post.

 And if you’d like to learn my techniques in a lot more detail, sign up to hear about my copywriting master classes.

-Ok it’s caveat time.
-Not every piece of SEO copywriting can expect these kind of results so quickly.
+Okay it’s caveat time.
+Not every piece of SEO copywriting can expect these results so quickly.
 A boost in ranking is almost always the result of published quality content, consistently, as well as the effort to create a network of reputable links (based on that quality content).
 This case study is quite exceptional but goes to show that an SEO copywriting is worth investing in.